brainglobe/brainglobe.github.io/docs/source/tutorials/silicon-probe-tracking.md

 after the generation of spline, a [csv](/documentation/brainglobe-segmentation/output-files) file will be saved in `reg_result_path/segmentation/atlas_space/tracks` for each track.
 You can then get the presumed brain area for each recording channel by matching the `distance` in the csv file and the `depth` you have from the geomotery defination of you recording probe.

 ## Visualize the probe track with brainrender
-after the segmentation process, click `to brainrender` button in segmentation GUI.
+After the segmentation process, click the `To brainrender` button in segmentation GUI.
 A [npy file](/documentation/brainglobe-segmentation/output-files) will be saved for each track.

 with `brainrender`, you can load the `npy` file with the [scene class](/documentation/brainrender/usage/scene).